 We’ve been using Continental road bike tyres for decades and its new gravel bike tyres since they came out.
 So how do the drop-bar tyres from the German brand compare to the best of the rest?

-Continental’s Grand Prix tyres have been our default wheel and bike test tyre for as long as we can remember and together with other classics like the Gatorskin they’re a benchmark favourite for a huge amount of regular riders, too.
-The latest 5000 has finally introduced tubeless technology to Continental’s road range and the Cross Speed and Cross Trail have filled the gravel hole in the German brand’s range.
+Continental road bike tyres are a staple in many road cyclist's tyre choice, while its Grand Prix tyres have been our default wheel and bike test tyre for as long as we can remember.
+Together with other classics like the Gatorskin, they’re a benchmark favourite for a huge amount of regular riders, too.
+The GP 5000 finally introduced tubeless technology to Continental’s road range and the Cross Speed and Cross Trail have filled the gravel hole in the German brand’s range.

 While tubeless and gravel have been an obvious hole in the Continental range, the German firm has been making bike tyres since the 1890s.
 It tends to keep making proven tyres even if they’ve been superseded by more evolved designs so there's a huge range of regular road tyres to choose from.
 Continental has developed a whole range of proprietary technologies for tread and casings in its Korbach factory too, which we’ve gone into the details of here.

 But having ridden them all over the years, which tyres are the best for the riding you do and how do they compare to other options from Continental and competing brands?